Feb

 We ask for a suggested contribution of $20.00 to cover the course and materials.

-Sponsored by: Finger Lakes Caregiver Institute at Lifespan and the Ontario County Caregiver Resource Center
+Sponsored by: Finger Lakes Caregiver Institute at Lifespan.

-Funded in part by a grant from the NYS Department of Health, the Monroe and the Ontario County Offices for the Aging, US Administration on Aging & participant contributions.
+Funded in part by a grant from the NYS Department of Health, the Monroe County Office for the Aging, US Administration on Aging & participant contributions.

 View Event →